 Andrew Pincus focuses his appellate practice on briefing and arguing cases in the Supreme Court of the United States and in federal and state appellate courts; developing legal strategy for trial courts; and presenting policy and legal arguments to Congress, state legislatures, and regulatory agencies.

-Andy has argued 29 cases in the Supreme Court, including two cases in the October 2018 Term as well as his recent victories in Impression Products, Inc. v.
-Lexmark International, Inc. (2017); Kindred Nursing Home Centers Limited Partnership v.
-Clark (2017); and Spokeo, Inc. v.
-Robins (2016).
+Andy has argued 30 cases in the Supreme Court.
 Law360 ranked Andy's victory in AT&T Mobility v.
 Concepcion, 131 S. Ct.
 1740 (2011), as the most important Supreme Court class action decision of the last 15 years.
-Andy was named a 2016 "Appellate MVP" by Law360; was recognized in 2015 as a Litigation Trailblazer by The National Law Journal; and was profiled as a member of Law360's 2014 Appellate A-List.
+Andy is a 2022 BTI Client Service All-Star, with clients saying that he is "a brilliant, master strategist and a great litigator."
+He was recognized as a 2019 and 2016 "Appellate MVP" by Law360; and profiled in 2015 as a Litigation Trailblazer by The National Law Journal.

 A former Assistant to the Solicitor General in the United States Department of Justice (1984-1988), Andy co-founded and serves as co-director of the Yale Law School's Supreme Court Advocacy Clinic (2006-present), which provides pro bono representation in 10-15 Supreme Court cases each year.
 Andy's Supreme Court oral arguments are available here.
 A selection of his more than 250 appellate briefs is available here.